FDA: Two more eyedrop brands recalled due to risks

 Last week, the FDA posted a separate recall announcement from Apotex recalling six lots of prescription eyedrops used to treat a form of glaucoma.
 The company said it launched the recall after finding cracks in some bottle caps.

 The drops are distributed as Brimonidine Tartrate Ophthalmic Solution.
-0.15% and were sold between last April through February.
+0.15% and were sold between April 2022 and February.

 Both companies said the recalls were conducted in consultation with the FDA.